SumoLogic/sumologic-documentation/docs/security/cloud-infrastructure-security/cloud-infrastructure-security-for-aws.md

        * **5.1 CloudTrail service configuration**
           * **CloudTrail Regions**.
 The region from which CloudTrail Data should be sent.
              :::note
              If you have multiple regions, on the AWS side [configure CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/receive-cloudtrail-log-files-from-multiple-regions.html) to deliver log files from the regions to a single S3 bucket for a single account, and use that S3 bucket in **5.3 CloudTrail S3 bucket configuration** below.
+For more information, see [Multi-region enablement](#multi-region-enablement) above.
              :::
        * **5.2 CloudTrail Sumo log source configuration**.
           * **Create Sumo Logic S3 logs source for CloudTrail**. **Yes** is the default value.
 Select **No** if you already have a source.